While winter and the holiday season go hand in hand it's not always a cheerful affair.

 All of these challenges can have a negative impact on your team's ability to perform and remain motivated.

 44% of employees say that winter has a negative effect on their mental wellbeing (Peldon Rose).
 To support your teams' wellbeing start by understanding your people's concerns and challenges and then you can create a realistic and genuinely impactful plan.
 Here's a few suggestions...

 Between dark mornings and evenings when we finish work, it can feel like we never get to enjoy the sunshine!
 Allowing your employees to get decent exposure to natural daylight can have a hugely positive effect on their mental and physical wellbeing.
 Encourage your people to take walks or eat lunch outdoors to help them feel the mood-boosting benefits.
 If your premise, or their home working environment allows for it, position workstations near windows or provide your employees with SAD lights to help their brains produce the essential serotonin they need throughout the day.

 Find a balance between keeping things Zen and social

 For tasks that require a high level of concentration, having a quiet space where employees can work uninterrupted is very useful.
 These private zones can also be utilised by individuals who'd simply like a little time out from the usual office hubbub if the pressure is getting too much.

-Likewise, the opportunity to collaborate and work in a more social manner is essential for building those human bonds between employees, so ensure that your office space makes provision for this way of working – while still allowing for social distancing and the necessary COVID-19 safety measures.
+Likewise, the opportunity to collaborate and work in a more social manner is essential for building those human bonds between employees, so ensure that your office space makes provision for this way of working.

 For employees working from home, it's important to supply the tools and training that will help them to communicate with other team members and prevent the evolution of lonely silos.
 Whether it's Slack, Zoom or Microsoft Teams, select a software that will support easy and regular communication.